INITIALIZING

 Admitted to FTI Consulting's IMPACT program.
 Strategic consulting is a different muscle than trading, and I wanted to see how the other side of finance thinks about problems.

 Helped turn our trading algorithms at Clockwork from internal tools into a product someone actually paid seven figures for.
-I did the branding and pitch work — turns out selling an algo is its own kind of challenge.
+I handled the branding and pitch work — turns out selling an algo is its own kind of challenge.

-Won Class D and Class C at the New Englands championship in the same season with Georgetown's D1 club team.
+Won Class D and Class C at the New Englands championship in the same season with Georgetown's D1 club squash team.
 Two titles, one weekend.

-Interests · Snapshots · Footprints · Contact
+Interests · Contact